 So what should you actually choose?
 It depends on how — and how often — you travel.

 If you’re someone who takes short international trips once or twice a year, roaming might feel easier.
 No setup, no changes — just turn on your phone abroad and go.
 But be ready to pay more for that convenience.
+Keep in mind that roaming depends on your travel habits, destinations, and data needs, and it may limit flexibility for multi country travel since you are often restricted to your home mobile carrier’s network and data roaming agreements.

-On the other hand, if you travel often, visit multiple countries, or need the internet right from the moment you land — an eSIM will give you more control, better pricing, and fewer surprises.
+On the other hand, if you travel often, visit multiple countries, or need the internet right from the moment you land — an eSIM will give you more control, better pricing, and fewer surprises. eSIMs are ideal for multi country travel, allowing you to connect to multiple networks and use multiple sim cards without swapping physical cards, which is especially useful in regions like Southeast Asia where coverage and flexibility are important.

 Frequently Asked Questions